Find a Qualified Attorney Near You

 Housing Ordinances and Immigration

-Here are some organizations to help you navigate immigration law in New Mexico:
+The organizations below can help you navigate immigration law in New Mexico:

-- Know Your Rights — A guide to protecting yourself and your family during immigration raids (PDF, CASA of Maryland, and other organizations).
+- Know Your Rights — This guide explains how to protect yourself and your family during immigration raids.

-- New Mexico Legal Aid — This nonprofit organization offers free or low-cost advocacy and legal services to low-income people, including immigrants and migrants.
-Attorneys at Legal Aid New Mexico can help you navigate the difficulties of the U.S. immigration system.
+- New Mexico Legal Aid — This nonprofit organization provides free or low-cost legal services to low-income people, including immigrants and migrants.
+Attorneys at Legal Aid New Mexico can help you navigate the U.S. immigration system.

-- National Immigration Law Center — Another of the nonprofit organizations in the state, this group also offers legal services to immigrants and migrants.
+- National Immigration Law Center — Another nonprofit in the state, this group also offers legal services to immigrants and migrants.
 This group also runs many initiatives to make other resources available.

 - American Civil Liberties Union — The ACLU works to protect the civil rights and civil liberties of all, including immigrants.